We run a school council with our pupils, which gives them the opportunity to contribute to developing and improving our academy.

 - Helping their fellow classmates

 Children who would like to be on the School Council nominate themselves in class.
 They then present to the class and the class vote for their favourite.
-There are three jobs in School Council: Chair, Vice-Chair and Secretary that Key Stage 2 children can put themselves forward for.
+There are three jobs in School Council: Chair, Vice-Chair and Secretary that children can put themselves forward for.
 These are voted for by the School Council.

 November 2017 – On Monday 6th November the School Council led the assembly where they shared the school rules, which they have recently agreed and written.
 The rules are: